eclipse-edc/docs/developer/decision-records/2023-09-06-identity-trust/README.md

 ## Approach

-The EDC identity and trust system will define a set of message interactions (termed "protocols") for the following:
+The EDC identity and trust system will implement a set of message interactions (termed "protocols") for the following:

 - **Self-Issued Identity Tokens**: Obtaining and cryptographically validating self-issued tokens that contain identity claims